Import Motor Vehicle to Australia (Rules, Cost & Process)

 Step 7: Compliance, Modifications, and RAV Entry

-If your car clears quarantine, you finally get it back—but you still can't drive it.
+If your car clears a quarantine, you finally get it back—but you still can't drive it.
 The vehicle must be transported (usually by tow truck) to a compliance center.

 • Modifications may be required to meet Australian Design Rules (ADRs).
 This could include changing the seatbelts, modifying the headlights (to point correctly for driving on the left side of the road), or installing child restraint anchorages.